 Near present Seaside, Oregon, Clark goes beach combing while the villagers look for fish stranded by the retreating tide.
 He returns to the Fort Clatsop construction site, where workers are falling trees and building a foundation.

-Near present Little Falls, Minnesota, U.S. Army explorer Zebulon Pike‘s men must drag two sleds over the prairie and a pirogue over the frozen river.
+Near Little Falls, Minnesota, U.S. Army explorer Zebulon Pike‘s men must drag two sleds over the prairie and a pirogue over the frozen river.

 Mouth of the Necanicum